krmarshall/Fainne-Mor/docs/01-rules/02-weapons.md

 #### Reload
 A limited number of shots can be made with a weapon that has the reload property.
 A character must then reload it using an action or a bonus action (the character's choice).

-#### Longgonne
+#### Long Gun
-A particularly unwieldy weapon, attacks with the Longgonne while you are not prone have disadvantage.
+A particularly unwieldy weapon, attacks with the Long Gun have disadvantage if you have moved this turn, and after making an attack with it your speed is 0 until the end of the current turn.
 It also uses a special range profile seen below.
 The Sharpshooter feat only mitigates the long range profile, not the short range profile.

 | Range | Attack Type |
 | ----------- | ----------- |